 • thrombocytopenia;

 Important!
-It is forbidden to use medicines for children under 6 years of age.
-For children over the age of six, the use of drugs should be carried out only under the supervision of a pediatrician.
+It is prohibited to use medications for children under 6 years of age.
+Children over six years of age should use drugs only under the supervision of a pediatrician.

 When and where to collect medicinal raw materials

-Traditional medicine recommends using chestnut flowers as a remedy in spring and autumn courses.
-Of course, during the flowering of the shrub, the use of fresh raw materials is considered the best option.
-But in the fall, it is recommended to use a dry color.
+Traditional medicine recommends using chestnut flowers as a remedy in courses - in spring and autumn.
+Of course, during the flowering of the bush the best option The use of fresh raw materials is considered.
+But in the fall it is recommended to use dry color.

 The tree blooms in May-June.
-It is at this time that it is recommended to harvest raw materials for further use.
+It is at this time that it is recommended to prepare raw materials for further use.

-Since chestnut flowers have the ability to actively absorb large volumes of exhaust gases, harmful substances, toxins that poison the air in large cities, on highways, near factories, it is necessary to collect raw materials far from such places.
+Since chestnut flowers tend to actively absorb exhaust gases in large volumes, harmful substances, toxins that poison the air in major cities, on highways, near factories, then it is necessary to collect raw materials far from such places.

-The best option would be plantings located outside the city, in villages, townships and in other ecologically clean, safe places.
+The best option would be plantings located outside the city, in villages, towns and other environmentally friendly, safe places.

 The procurement of raw materials is carried out at the end of May, beginning of June.
-Flowers can be picked individually or with branches, but it is very important to keep them completely intact.
+The flowers can be plucked individually or together with the branches, but it is very important to keep them completely intact.

-• inflorescences are laid out in a thin layer on a clean sheet of paper or parchment paper and placed under the rays of the sun;
+• the inflorescences are laid out in a thin layer on a clean paper sheet or parchment paper and placed under the rays of the sun;

-• dry the raw material for 3-4 days, periodically turn it over;
+• dry the raw materials for 3-4 days, turn them over periodically;

-Dried chestnut flowers have a pleasant, slightly tart aroma and sweetish aftertaste, therefore they are perfect for making delicious infusions, decoctions and medicinal teas.
+Dried chestnut flowers have a pleasant, slightly tart aroma and a sweetish taste, so they are perfect for preparing delicious infusions, decoctions and medicinal teas.

 Did you know?
-Spiders never weave webs in chestnut tree buildings.
+Spiders never spin webs in buildings made of chestnut wood.
 This is why so many European castles were built using chestnut beams.

-Chestnut inflorescences are characterized by unique properties that can achieve positive results in the treatment of diseases associated with venous lesions, hemorrhoids, skin ulcers, endarteritis, etc.
+Chestnut inflorescences are characterized by unique properties that make it possible to achieve positive results in the treatment of diseases associated with vein damage, hemorrhoids, skin ulcers, endarteritis, etc.

-Not only freshly harvested raw materials, but also dry inflorescences, harvested on time, have a beneficial effect.
-Properly dried plants are not inferior to fresh flowers in their useful properties and valuable chemical composition and are also successfully used in folk medicine.
+Not only freshly harvested raw materials, but also dry inflorescences prepared on time have a beneficial effect.
+Properly dried plants are not inferior to fresh flowers in their beneficial properties and valuable chemical composition and are also successfully used in folk medicine.

-An excellent tool for the prevention and treatment of colds, bacterial and viral diseases, strengthening the immune system is freshly squeezed juice from inflorescences.
-It allows you to:
+An excellent remedy for the prevention and treatment of colds, bacterial and viral diseases, and strengthening the immune system is freshly squeezed juice from the inflorescences.
+It allows:

 • increase the body's resistance to viruses, bacteria and infections;